 Two Forks – If you're working with a small amount of chicken, we whole-heartedly recommend using two forks, it's just as fast as pulling out the mixer and works just as well… Plus two forks are pretty easy to toss in the dishwasher to clean!

 No matter how you're storing your shredded chicken, you'll want to make sure you add in a little of the leftover liquid from the Instant Pot to keep it moist.

 We typically portion our shredded chicken into baggies and make sure there is enough in each bag to add to a meal!
 We try to use meat as a supplement and rarely the main course to stretch it and feed our family longer.
-From one batch of instant pot shredded chicken, we usually get anywhere from 5-6 ziploc bags!
+From one batch of Instant Pot shredded chicken, we usually get anywhere from 5-6 quart-sized freezer bags!

 Mmmm.
-So excited to have some cooked meat all ready to go in the freezer for the upcoming month or two to make meal prep a breeze!
-You can easily pull your shredded chicken out the night before and let it thaw in the fridge so its ready to go!
+It's always so exciting to have some cooked meat all ready to go in the freezer for the upcoming month or two to make meal prep a breeze!
+You can easily pull your shredded chicken out the night before and let it thaw in the fridge so it's ready to go.

 If you forget to pull it out the night before, no worries!
 Defrost for a minute or two in the microwave to get the process going and toss it into a sauce, stir fry or whatever on the stove with a little extra oil or butter and BAM!
 Dinner is ready in less than 20 minutes!

 Ready for your new favorite way to cook this versatile meat?!

 Instant Pot Shredded Chicken

 - 1 cup liquid (low-sodium chicken broth or water)

 - 4 Boneless, skinless chicken breasts